Cinegy/AirWebGangControl/README.md

 >Uses the Cinegy Playout V11 REST API - if you have Air V10 (or an older prerelease V11) then only 'start cued' button will do anything!

+>Air V11 preview builds from V11.0.0.2219 have the extra REST methods and OPTIONS preflight CORS support added for cross-browser happiness.

 #Running

 * Install your NodeJS enviroment, then clone this repository into a folder